MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 - [License](#license)

 # Outline
+Originally, I intended to develop a digital tool that automatically tagged multiple sources of data.
+However, during elaboration I realised that my use of tags was subjective and therefore it had to be done manually.
+I then decided to construct a pipeline that allowed me to manually tag data more efficiently.
+As such, the main focus of this PoC was to automated a process that built a path to a folder holding my files, converted these files into text files, and copied them into a folder which I could then access through an R package that helped with textual analysis.

 For this PoC, I searched Macquarie University's Library and found two pdf documents that were relevant to my MRes thesis.
-These were downloaded and saved to my PoC repository.
+These were downloaded and saved to a folder called 'pdfs' in my PoC directory.

 I then used R to:
-- Create a folder called 'txts'
 - Convert the pdfs to txt files
-- Move the txt files to the 'txts' folder
+- Move the txt files to a folder called 'txts'
-- Import qcoder package
 - Import units and codes for textual analysis
+- Copy the txt files into a folder called 'documents'
-- Build a path between the txt files and R
+- Build a path between the documents folder and R
 - Reduce repeitive work by integrating all of these processes

 # Installation